Photo by Innerbody Research

 But are there increased risks associated with combining these higher doses?
 And is the combination approach a good place for men who haven’t yet tried ED medications to start?
 Our research team investigates the science to find out.

-For men who need more than a single ED medication can offer, the combination of 50mg sildenafil and 22mg tadalafil in Ro Sparks presents a strong option that’s likely to boost their chances of success.
+For men who need more than a single ED medication can offer, the combination of 50mg sildenafil and 22mg tadalafil in Ro Sparks presents a strong option that may provide better results for some patients who did not see enough benefit with monotherapy.
 The fact that it comes as a dissolving sublingual tablet adds a layer of convenience, at least in theory, removing the need to chase it with a glass of water.
 However, the tablet takes a little too long to dissolve to be a truly convenient option, even if the sublingual delivery lets the medication take effect more quickly.
 In the end, Ro Sparks is a niche product for a subset of men with ED who may certainly benefit from it, but it’s not the best place to start for men who are new to ED meds.
 If you've never tried ED medications before, learn about better starting points using our comprehensive guide to the best ED treatments.

 At Innerbody Research, we thoroughly research and test every product and service we review, including Ro Sparks.
 Our team has been evaluating products in the ED space for the better part of a decade, reading more than 100 scholarly articles on ED and its potential treatments and ordering and trying products from over a dozen companies.